 Possible Causes Possible Solutions Controls for regulating freezing and thawing periods not adjusted properly For highest capacity, cylinder ice should have a small hole and crushed ice should be about 3/16-in.
 [4.8-mm] thick.
-Adjust the freezer pressure switch and thaw timer as needed.
+Adjust the Freezer Pressure Switch and Harvest Timer as needed.
 Refer to Chapter 9 Excessively high head pressure Check water regulating valve or fan control adjustment.
 Clean the condenser if needed.
 Check refrigerant table for appropriate pressures and temperatures.
 Warm makeup water for ice making Capacity of the machine is proportional to the water temperature during ice making.
 Warmer water will reduce the ice-making capacity.
-Refer to HFO10 Capacity Chart.
 Drain valve open Close drain valve.
 Low refrigerant charge Check for and repair leaks.
 Add refrigerant as needed.
 Restriction in liquid line Check for a partially closed valve, or for an obstruction at the dryer, strainer, solenoid valve, or expansion valve.
 The liquid line will normally have frost on the downstream side of a restriction, especially as the suction pressure decreases.